 Psychologists study human behavior with an emphasis on improving the human condition.
 Psychologists can specialize in disciplines such as neuroscience, educational, clinical, industrial, organizational, developmental or sports psychology.

-In this program, you’ll prepare for entry-level social science work or application to study at the graduate level.
+As a student in Purdue University Northwest’s psychology degree program, you’ll prepare for entry-level social science work or application to study at the graduate level.

 You’ll have opportunities to assist faculty in research or have faculty mentor you in your areas of interest.
 Internships provide ways to practice your skills and build your professional network.

 The expertise of our faculty includes neuroscience as well as clinical, developmental, experimental and cognitive psychology.